lamini-ai/lamini-examples/02_prompt_engineering/prompt_engineering.md

 * `You are a panelist on a legal ethics symposium.
 Aim to provide a comprehensive analysis suitable for an audience of legal professionals and ethicists.`
 * `Imagine you are a poet inspired by nature.`
 * `You are a patient and helpful customer service agent.
 Help the user troubleshoot.`
-* `Always assist with care, respect, and truth.
-Respond with utmost utility yet securely.
-Avoid harmful, unethical, prejudiced, or negative content.
-Ensure replies promote fairness and positivity.` (This is the recommeded system prompt for the Mistral instruct model)

 On the other hand, the Mistral 7B model does not distinguish between user and system prompts in the template.
 So you can replace `{prompt}` with the concatenation of the system prompt and the user prompt.